SpectralVectors/sasse-docs/Gallery.md

 _Disclaimer:_

-_Any intellectual property appearing herein belongs to its original owners, and does not reflect any association, acknowledgement or endorsement of this library or shaders._
+_Any intellectual property appearing herein belongs to its original owners, and does not reflect any association with, acknowledgement or endorsement of this library or shaders._

 _SASSE Shaders were applied to these models, transforming their appearance, to give a basis for comparison against known stylized works, for anyone wishing to research or critique the shaders before use._